 What to do on Senior Citizens Day

-Senior Citizens Day is the perfect day to go visit the elders in your family, be it your grandparents, or a great-aunt or uncle, and spend some quality time with them.
-Listen to their life stories, take them out to their favorite restaurant, or cook them a delicious meal, ask them to teach you some valuable lessons or skills.
+Senior Citizens Day is the perfect day to go visit the elders in your family, be it your grandparents or a great-aunt or uncle, and spend some quality time with them.
+Listen to their life stories, take them out to their favorite restaurant, or cook them a delicious meal, and ask them to teach you some valuable lessons or skills.
 The most important thing is to make them know how much you appreciate them.

 Another great thing to start doing on Senior Citizens Day is volunteering at Care Homes or organizations that support senior citizens.
 You can take meals to senior citizens, or help them around the house, or you can spend some time in a care home entertaining their residents and helping out wherever you can.